suqi/deeplearning_andrewng/README.md

-# deeplearning_andrewng
+# Exercise of AndrewNg's Deep Learning Specialization on Coursera

+> Because these great exercises worth to re-do many times!

-- The master branch is my own answer.
+- The master branch is empty exercises without and modification.
-- All the empty exercises (with no answer, you can do by self) are on *empty_paper* branch.
+  - (so that you can download and finish by yourself)
+- Other branches are my answer, maybe can help you.